 Initially, there was only one type of garage door opener available for automatic garage doors.
 There are three types of garage door openers available today: chain driver, belt drive, and screw drive.
 With modern-day advances in technology, each of these three types of automatic garage door openers has an equal amount of pros and cons.
 Therefore, finding the best garage door opener is dependent upon each homeowner’s needs, wants, and preferences.
 However, screw drive garage door openers are different from belt and chain garage door openers.

-In the event a homeowner wishes to replace their old garage door opener, they may wish to consider a screw drive garage door opener.
+In the event a homeowner wishes to replace their old garage door opener, they may wish to consider a screw drive garage door opener, such as a LiftMaster® 3240.
 As far as home garage door openers are concerned, it is not the most commonly used type.
 Despite this, they have a good deal of power and are well-suited for larger, heavier garage doors.
 The following information is intended to assist homeowners in making an informed decision when it comes to choosing their next garage door opener.

 What Are Screw Drive Garage Door Openers?

 A garage door opener with screw drives has a steel threaded rod on which the trolley is mounted.
 A motor turns the rod in order to move the trolley and the door attached to it.
 Having a simple design is what makes this type of opener appealing.
 Homeowner’s who love to do projects themselves love screw drive garage door openers since they are easy to maintain and have fewer moving parts.